USGS-R/RSurvey/inst/misc/future-plans.md

 - [ ] Create profile graphs based on a user defined line of cross section, see `inlmisc::PlotCrossSection`.
 - [ ] Add support for measurement units using the [**units**](https://CRAN.R-project.org/package=units) package.
 - [ ] Add support for simple features using the [**sf**](https://CRAN.R-project.org/package=sf) package.
+- [ ] Enable/disable GUI menu items according to their usage context.
+- [ ] Write an introductory manual.